 The stuck thought anxiety symptom can range in intensity from slight, to moderate, to severe.
 It can also come in waves, where it’s strong one moment and eases off the next.

-The stuck thought anxiety symptom can change from day to day, and/or from moment to moment.
+This common anxiety symptom can change from day to day and from moment to moment.

 All of the above combinations and variations are common.